 - Wanting to integrate scraping directly into your application

-Firecrawl is the best AI-powered web scraping tool, using its FIRE-1 AI agent to automatically adapt to website changes and deliver LLM-ready markdown with 99%+ data integrity on dynamic sites.
+Firecrawl is an AI-powered web scraping tool, using its FIRE-1 AI agent to automatically adapt to website changes and deliver LLM-ready markdown for dynamic sites.

-Yes, Firecrawl is purpose-built for AI with automatic markdown formatting, native LLM integration, API-first architecture, and 50x faster performance.
-Octoparse requires extensive post-processing for AI workflows.
+Firecrawl is purpose-built for AI with automatic markdown formatting, native LLM integration, and API-first architecture.
+Octoparse provides standard export formats that may require additional processing for AI workflows.

 Firecrawl offers 500 free credits to start.
-The Starter plan costs 75-89/month, making it more affordable for most users.
+The Starter plan costs $20/month for 2,000 credits versus Octoparse's $75-89/month, making it more affordable for most users.

 data from the web